 THE MID-TOWN PENSACOLA INNOVATION DISTRICT

-Scroll down this page to learn more about the Beginning of the Innovation District, the alignment with previous plans and the newly designated opportunity zone and then some of our ideas for the future to make it attractive and useful for both current innovators and generations of innovators to come followed by how to make it happen and finally some reference links
+Scroll down this page to learn more about the beginning of the Innovation District, some of our ideas for the future to make it attractive and useful for both current innovators and generations of innovators to come followed by how to make it happen and finally some reference links

 In addition, Socialdesk has undertaken the responsibility to keep Herman Street and L Street very clean and litter free everyday, day light or twilight, warm or cold, sunny or rainy, work-day or holiday - we are diligent to help "Make Mid-town Beautiful"!
 Please join us where you work or live - litter-free is beautiful.

 Socialdesk has chosen to locate in mid-town Pensacola to help start the process of revitalization.
 In addition to renovating an abandoned building we have opened a coworking and shared office space to provide professional and low-cost workspaces to the entrepreneurs and innovators in our area.

 IDEAS FOR THE FUTURE